-- O. What if I die before I retire? - A. Your beneficiary will be entitled to the vested portion of your interest in the Plan upon your death.
+- Q. What if I die before I retire? - A. Your beneficiary will be entitled to the vested portion of your interest in the Plan upon your death.
 If you are single, you may name anyone you like to be your beneficiary.
 If you are married for at least one year, your spouse is your beneficiary with respect to 100% of your death benefit unless you and your spouse name someone else as your beneficiary.
-However, with respect to any amounts attributable to the money purchase plan that were transferred to this Plan, your spouse (if you are married for at least one year) will be the beneficiary of 50% of the death benefit.
-You may name anyone you like to be the beneficiary for the remaining portion of your death benefit.
-You should review the question entitled "Who is the beneficiary of my death benefit?" in the SPD.

-- Q. Can I withdraw money from the Plan while I'm still working? - A. Generally you may receive a distribution from the Plan from certain accounts prior to your termination of employment provided you satisfy the condition described below: - you have attained age 59 1/2.
+You should review the question entitled "Who is the beneficiary of my death benefit?" in the SPD. - Q. Can I withdraw money from the Plan while I'm still working? - A. Generally you may receive a distribution from the Plan from certain accounts prior to your termination of employment provided you satisfy the condition described below: - you have reached Normal Retirement Age.